ericzrinsky/discogs/case_study.md

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i12.png "Edit")

-Return to the **Spotify For Developers Portal**, copy the "Client ID" and "Client Secret," and paste them into their respective fields in **Postman**.
+Return to the **Spotify For Developers Portal**, copy the "Client ID" and "Client Secret" and paste them into their respective fields in **Postman**.
 Then, click the "Update" button.

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i13.png "Manage Environments")

 Please note, the "Client Secret" text-boxes are blurred in the screenshot above to protect the security of the application.

-Return to the **Spotify For Developers Portal** once more and then click the "Edit Settings" button.
+Return to the **Spotify For Developers Portal** once more and click the "Edit Settings" button.

 ![Spotify For Developers](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i14.png "Edit Settings")